Commodoreprime/rsyncmap/README.md

 ### The `ARGS` operator

-Syntax: `: ARGS`.
+Syntax: `:[-] ARGS`.

 If a line starts with a colon (:), anything after will be considered additional arguments passed to rsync and passed as-is.

 If and when declared at some point in the syncmap file it will be added to future mappings for the duration of the file.
-Additionally, any additional `ARGS` operation will be appended.
+Additionally, any additional `ARGS` operation will be added ontop.

+An optional minus (-) can be specified directly after the colon to remove any arguments specified.
+There **must** be a space between the minus and following arguments.
+If an argument cannot be found it will fail silently and continue.

 ---
 ## Examples